Is a Fixed Rate or Variable Rate better for me?

 The difference in rate between the fixed rate mortgage and a variable rate mortgage is the “insurance premium” you pay.
 The cost of that “insurance” has varied widely over recent years even though rates have remained low.
 When determining your best mortgage choice, in addition to the other factors listed, you also have to consider what the current “cost” of the insurance is on a fixed rate term.

-The Bank of Canada rate has increased 5 times since July 2017, most recently in October of 2018.
+The Bank of Canada rate has increased 7 times since March 2022, most recently in December of 2022.
+The overnight rate has increased by 2.50% since March 2022 and is currently the highest we've since in over 40 years.
 The Bank of Canada rate is what influences the Prime rate at the lenders.

 • Competitive pressures